wunnr/partydeck/README.md

 SteamOS includes all of PartyDeck's dependencies, but you will need to be on SteamOS 3.7.0 or above for the splitscreen script to work.

-If you're in desktop mode, simply run `partydeck-rs`.
+If you're in desktop mode, simply run the `partydeck` executable.
 To use PartyDeck in Gaming Mode, add `GamingModeLauncher.sh` as a shortcut to Steam, and in the settings for that shortcut disable Steam Input.

 ### Desktop Linux

-You'll need to install KDE Plasma, Gamescope, Bubblewrap, and Fuse-overlayfs using your distro's package manager.
-Then, while in a KDE Plasma session, run `partydeck-rs` to get started.
-If you're running Steam, make sure none of the controllers are using a Steam Input desktop layout, as Steam Input causes issues such as duplicate controllers being detected.
+PartyDeck's splitscreen tiling script requires KDE Plasma 6.0 and up; if you're on an older version of Plasma or on a different DE/WM/compositor, you can run PartyDeck without the script, but then it's up to you to resize and reposition the game windows yourself.
+You'll also need to install, Gamescope, Bubblewrap, and Fuse-overlayfs using your distro's package manager.
+Then, simply run the `partydeck` executable to get started.

 ### Getting Started
-Once in the main menu, click the + button to add a game: this can be just a regular Linux executable, a Windows game (.exe), or a PartyDeck Handler (.pdh).
+Once in the main menu, click the + button to add a game, or click the button with the down arrow icon to import a PartyDeck Handler package (.pd2).
 Create profiles if you want to store save data, and have a look through the settings menu.

 ## Building